uwiger/gproc/doc/gproc.md

-Returns a list of pids with the published key Key

-If the type of registration entry is either name or aggregated counter, this function will return either an empty list, or a list of one pid.
+Returns a list of pids with the published key KeyIf the type of registration entry is either name or aggregated counter, this function will return either an empty list, or a list of one pid.
 For non-unique types, the return value can be a list of any length.<a name="lookup_value-1"></a>